pipp3/MallaEnfermeriaUC-React/README.md

 ![malla-interactiva](public/readme/malla.png)

 Web app containing the 2022 Nursing career (UC Chile) curriculum.
 Users can interact with the curriculum to see their progress during their careers, as well as view statistics.
+Created with Vite, React and TailwindCss, originally intended for Astro but due to incompatibilities it was not closed.

 ### Built With